Propagating Pothos: How To Propagate Pothos Plants 3 Ways

 What You’ll Need For Pothos Propagation

-I propagate my cuttings in water so I use a jar here.
-Whatever vessel suits your fancy is fine but I prefer mine to be clear.
-That way, I can see how the rooting action is going.
+Water Propagation: I root most of my cuttings in water, so I use a glass jar or water glass.
+Use whatever container you like, but I prefer a clear one so I can see how the rooting action is progressing.

-If you’re rooting in soil, you’ll need a small pot and a light mix like my DIY Succulent and Cactus Soil Mix.
+Soil Propagation: If you’re rooting in soil, you’ll need a small pot and a light medium like my DIY succulent and cactus soil mix.
 Pothos roots are tough so a potting soil on the lighter side is fine to use too.
+Some people use rooting hormone, but I feel you don’t need it with pothos because they root so readily.

 I’m pointing at a brown root node.
 They run up & down the stem.